-Over the last few years, we have implemented proactive strategies to ensure we attract, develop, promote and reward in an equitable way that is in service of our diversity and inclusion goals.
+In recent years, we have implemented proactive strategies to ensure we attract, develop, promote and reward in an equitable way that is in service of our inclusion goals.

 Our global and local leadership teams have sponsored various initiatives to address the gender composition at senior levels.
-These include training our leaders in inclusive hiring practices; focusing on the skills required rather than just industry experience to attract female hires from outside our industry to specialist roles; appointing executive leaders to sponsor senior female talent; and building on our targeted action plans for teams to increase ownership and accountability.
+These include training our leaders in inclusive hiring practices; focusing on the skills required rather than just industry experience to attract female hires from outside our industry to specialist roles; inviting executive leaders to sponsor senior female talent; and building on our targeted action plans for teams to increase ownership and accountability.